peytoncordero/DRI25/command-line.md

 All `pwd`, `ls`, and `cd` are very commonly used commands.
 With them, you can orient yourself and move around.

-Another command you might find useful right now is `cd ..` (a `cd` with two periods), which will allow you to move  one directory up in the filesystem:
+Another command you might find useful right now is `cd ..` (a `cd` with two periods), which will allow you to move  one directory up in the file system:

 ```console
 $ cd ..
 /home/user
 ```

-Because we changed our location within the filesystem, the information to the left of `$` also changed.
+Because we changed our location within the file system, the information to the left of `$` also changed.

 ## Review